Taxidermist

 maker to a painter & finisher.

-- Knowledge
+- Knowledge of the tanning

-of the tanning industry, animal anatomy or modelling/sculpting
+industry, animal anatomy or modelling/sculpting techniques may

-could lead to full time employment.
+full time employment.

-- Health and
+- Health and safety issues

-preserving/tanning chemicals and possible sensitisation to bird
+chemicals and possible sensitisation to bird feathers and dust.

-plants,' and along with museums are aware of these issues.
+with museums are aware of these issues.

 -